Chadius/terosDesignNotes/characters/playable/teros.md

 ### Somali
 https://pin.it/4LKWhrA

+## How does he wield his spear?

+Normally, you find the balancing point of the spear.
+It's the point where the spear's weight is even on both sides and you can hold it one handed without it teetering over or needing to grip it.
+For normal spears this about 2/3 of the way towards the head.

+His spear is relatively weightless.
+He holds a small metal tube and Quill conjures as the shaft and head.
+So maybe he holds it with both hands and draws his hands around it like a double ended lightsaer (but not burning his hands in the process!)

+Here's a [>manual I found<](./teros/spearPoseDocumentation.pdf) about spear wieldling poses.
+Medieval in nature.
+Will look for Aftican poses/manuals, but it's difficult to look for them without racism kicking in.

 # Tarot card challenge

 Teros and Corrupted Teros have the same tarot cards, in the same direction.

 ## 8. Justice